YVZYLDZ11/Java-Projects/README.md

 static means that the method belongs to the Main class and not an object of the Main class.
 You will learn more about objects and how to access methods through objects later in this tutorial.

 void means that this method does not have a return value.
 You will learn more about return values later in this chapter

+Call a Method

+To call a method in Java, write the method's name followed by two parentheses () and a semicolon;